ITDiscovery/AVR128PS2Keyboard/README.md

 1. Have it store a default emulation in EEPROM (done)
 1. Have it display via keyboard led which emulation it's doing (keyboard.setLEDs seems to be broken, next board can have LEDs added)
 1. Provide a serial connection or a Composite TV, so a quicky dumb terminal (combines a couple of projects)
+1. Move the lookup tables to Flash (PROGMEM)

 I didn't need to re-write the PS2Advanced Library.
 After a couple of iterations of DXCore updates, it started working.
 A guess is that it was a problem with attachInterupt...which if you change the setting of, the library doesn't work at all.

 Here's Ben Eater's description of how the Keyboard works.
 All that is done via the PSAdvanced library. https://www.youtube.com/watch?v=7aXbh9VUB3U